Things You'll Need

 Study the shape of the outer edge of one leaf.
 Look for straight, wavy or toothed patterns along each leaf edge.
 Wavy leaves, like that of the white oak leaf, have several rounded lobes and corresponding indentations called sinuses.
 Look for shallow sinuses and deep sinuses to identify different tree species.
 Toothed leaves have a jagged, repeating pattern along their outermost edge and give the appearance of being hairy or sharp, depending on the species.
 The elm is a classic example of a toothed leaf.

-Find out if a lobed leaf has palmate lobes or pinnate lobes.
+Find out if the leaves of lobed leaf trees have palmate lobes or pinnate lobes.
 Palmate lobes are arranged in the shape of a hand, like a palm, with several, defined points that make the whole leaf.
 The leaf of the tulip poplar is an example.
 Pinnate lobes are arranged in a line and have the rounded lobe/sinus appearance.
 Take a digital photograph of a leaf if you wish to build up your own library of information for a website or local paper.

 As a general rule, pick out common trees first to speed up the identification process.
-The maple leaf, for example, has a well known shape with five sharp points and attractive symmetry.
-Study more unusual leaf patterns and structure to identify less common tree species, or ones that you haven’t come across before.
+Most types of maple leaves, for example, have a well known shape with five sharp points and attractive symmetry.
+Study more unusual leaf patterns and structure to identify less common tree species, or ones that you haven't come across before.
 For example, the red oak is a variation on the deep lobed structure.
 Rather than each lobe being rounded, like the white or common oak, the red oak has leaves with sharp, pointed lobes.
 This contrasts dramatically with the redbud, which has a straight, smooth edge and one point at the top.
 Redbud leaves have a heart shape if you hold them with the petiole at the top.